realamirhe/react-aptor/README.md

 If you are still not convinced you can read this [article](https://dev.to/amirhe/aptor-is-all-you-need-3din)

-**Concerns**:
+**Other Concerns**:

-- on finding DOM nodes by `ReactDOM.findDOMNode`
+- Finding DOM nodes by ReactDOM.findDOMNode
 - Extensively usage of memorization to improve performance or prevent extra re-renders
-- Other duplication layer for all API definition in react that increase the project size.
+- Other duplication layer for all API definition in react that increase the project size
-- Rely on a global scope (e.g. window) for internal setting (making it impossible to have more than one instance).
+- Rely on a global scope (e.g. window) for internal settings (making it impossible to have more than one instance)
+- backward compatible updates of the base package need another update for react-* package

 ## react-aptor